Importing a new upstream version

 or you can invoke git rebase directly:

-git rebase -i debian/sid
+git rebase -i debian/latest

 Should the rebase fail (e.g. because the upstream source changed at the same place your patches modify the code) you can resolve this by using the options of git rebase (if you simply want to abort use git rebase --abort).